December 12-13, 2020 Online Conference

 Creating A World Based on Reason

 The Schiller Institute will hold an international conference via internet on December 12–13 to take up the pressing issue facing all humanity: “The World After the U.S. Election: Creating a World Based on Reason.”
-Schiller Institute founder and President Helga Zepp-LaRouche has announced that a full invitation will be forthcoming shortly, and that the conference will center on the following:
+Schiller Institute founder and President Helga Zepp-LaRouche in a webcast on December 10 announced that the conference will center on the following:

 Whatever the outcome of the unprecedented battle over the recent U.S. election, it is already clear that it is not only a domestic American affair, but also an event of the highest international strategic importance.
 After four years of a completely synchronized, international campaign of demonization of President Donald Trump—but also at the same time against President Vladimir Putin of Russia and President Xi Jinping of China—of Russiagate, failed impeachment, open insurrection, and now an unabashed election fraud, it is urgent that the world understand quickly: The outcome of this battle is the choice between World War III or peace.

 Trump has attracted the relentless ire of what President Eisenhower identified as the military-industrial complex, the permanent bureaucracy, the so-called ‘Deep State,’ and the financial interests controlling them, such as the City of London and Wall Street, because he dared to announce that he wanted to ‘end the endless wars’ and that he thought that a good relation with Russia and China ‘is a good thing, not a bad thing!’

 The two-day dialogue and deliberation, with simultaneous interpretation into various languages, including Spanish, French, and German, will include the following panel discussions:

 PANEL 1: “Hang Together, or Hang Separately”: Free and Sovereign Republics, or Digital Dictatorship?